starbeamjs/starbeam/docs/INVARIANTS.md

 Render-time setup may run for candidates that React later abandons.
 Those discarded candidates have no committed lifetime and therefore no cleanup.
-This includes finalizers registered while constructing the candidate.
-This is why user code that allocates, subscribes, or otherwise needs cleanup must do that work in committed lifecycle timing. `on.sync` is the boundary for external
+This includes React lifecycle cleanup for finalizers registered while constructing the candidate.
+Any GC-backed finalization is best-effort and nondeterministic.
-synchronization: it begins after commit in passive effect timing, and its cleanup runs when the committed lifetime ends.
+This is why user code that allocates, subscribes, or otherwise needs cleanup must do that work in committed lifecycle timing. `on.sync` is the boundary for external synchronization: it begins after commit in passive effect timing, and its cleanup runs when the committed lifetime ends.

 This is non-negotiable.
 A user's committed lifecycle work must be allowed to allocate, subscribe, and own resources on the assumption that cleanup will fire